dcmoening/tictactoe/ReadMe.md

 cd build/test
 ctest

 Add some more tests later on.
+A lot later...